 RN to MSN Salary Comparison

 MSN-educated nurses enjoy salaries at the higher end of the nursing pay range.
-For example, a Nurse Practitioner (a career that requires an MSN) in Baton Rouge, LA, earns an annual base salary of $92,909.
-By comparison, a general registered nurse in Baton Rouge earns a median annual salary of $61,445.
+For example, a Nurse Practitioner (a career that requires an MSN) in Baton Rouge, LA, earns an annual average salary of $101,500.
+By comparison, a general registered nurse in Baton Rouge earns an average annual salary of around $51,000.
 Nurses who invest in advanced education tend to enjoy increased salaries later on.